 The facility meets the needs of residents and was clean and well maintained.
-There was a certificate of public use in place.
-Electrical and biomedical equipment has been checked and tested as required.
-External areas are accessible, safe, provide shade and seating, and meet the needs of tāngata whaikaha (people with disabilities).
-There were external spaces available for residents housed in the secure memory (dementia) care unit, and these were readily accessible during the days of audit.
+There was a current building warrant of fitness in place.
+Electrical and biomedical equipment had been checked and tested as required.
+Care suites are situated on the first floor of the building.
+External areas are on the ground floor, and were accessible, safe, provided shade and seating, and met the needs of the resident population.

-Staff are trained in fire emergency procedures, use of fire equipment, and attend regular fire drills.
-Staff, residents and whānau interviewed understood emergency and security arrangements including in the secure memory (dementia) care area.
+Staff are trained in fire and emergency procedures, use of emergency equipment and supplies, and attend regular fire drills.
+Staff, residents and whānau interviewed understood emergency and security arrangements.
+Residents reported a timely staff response to call bells.
 Security is maintained.